-NBA All-Star Dwight Howard last Friday decided to chase a championship, rather than chase the extra $30 million that the Los Angeles Lakers offered him over the course of five years.
+NBA All-Star Dwight Howard last Friday decided to chase a championship, rather than chase the extra $30 million that the Los Angeles Lakers offered him for the next five years.

 Howard has signed on to a four year deal worth $88 million with the Houston Rockets last week.
 Earlier today the Houston Rockets opened up their first press conference for their team’s newest addition in Howard.